vai9er/TermShark/README.md

 Gabe's Contribution:
-Core Packet Handling & Processing, Base functionality, and User Interface Setup, Pausing and Resuming Packets
+Core Packet Handling & Processing, Base functionality, UI Setup in Ncurses, Pausing and Resuming Packets

     Struct PacketInfo
     PacketInfo is a structure that encapsulates all relevant information about a captured network packet.
 It includes: